 And for certain people, this is true.

 However, abstinence isn’t always practical for everyone.
 For example, one person may not be able to drink alcohol without going overboard, but may be fine using cannabis occasionally.
-Moderate marijuana use might help that unique individual reduce anxiety and avoid alcohol relapse, while causing fewer harms than drinking.
+Moderate marijuana use might even help that unique individual reduce anxiety and avoid alcohol relapse, while causing fewer harms than drinking.

 As another example, someone with a past stimulant addiction may be able to have a glass of wine from time to time, without ever having issues.